Future Games

-Future Games is the fifth studio album by British-American rock band Fleetwood Mac, released on 3 September 1971.
+Future Games is the fifth album by the British-American rock band Fleetwood Mac, released on 3 September 1971.
 It was recorded in the summer of 1971 at Advision Studios in London and was the first album to feature Christine McVie as a full member.
-This album was also the first of five albums to feature American guitarist Bob Welch.
+This album was also the first of five albums to feature the American guitarist Bob Welch.
 "He was totally different background – R&B, sort of jazzy.
 He brought his personality," Mick Fleetwood said of Welch in a 1995 BBC interview, "He was a member of Fleetwood Mac before we'd even played a note."

-The album peaked at number 91 on the US Billboard 200 chart dated 18 December 1971.
-The album was certified gold by the Recording Industry Association of America (RIAA) in 2000.
+The album sold poorly in the UK, and did not chart.
+In the US, it performed better than any previous Fleetwood Mac album.
+It peaked at number 91 on the US Billboard 200 chart dated 18 December 1971.
+The album was certified Gold by the Recording Industry Association of America (RIAA) in 2000.